 Royal Museums Greenwich

-Visit the world's largest maritime museum, the historic Queen's House, and the Royal Observatory Greenwich: all now part of the Royal Museums Greenwich.
-Stand astride the Prime Meridian, touch a meteorite, and see the stars in the planetarium.
-Some are free to enter; some charges apply
+Visit the National Maritime Museum - the world's largest maritime museum, see the historic Queen's House, stand astride the Prime Meridian at Royal Observatory Greenwich and explore the famous Cutty Sark: all part of the Royal Museums Greenwich.
+Some are free to enter; some charges apply.

-From the future of space travel to asking that difficult question, "Who am I?", the Science Museum makes your brain perform Olympic-standard mental gymnastics.
-See, touch and experience the major scientific advances of the last 300 years; don't forget the awesome Imax cinema.
+From the future of space travel to asking that difficult question: "who am I?", the Science Museum makes your brain perform Olympic-standard mental gymnastics.
+See, touch and experience the major scientific advances of the last 300 years; and don't forget the awesome Imax cinema.
 Entry is free but some exhibitions require tickets.

 Victoria and Albert Museum

-The V&A celebrates art and design with 3,000 years worth of amazing artefacts from around the world.
-A real treasure trove of goodies, you never know what you'll discover next: furniture, paintings, sculpture, metalwork, and textiles, the list goes on and on… Entry is free but special exhibitions require tickets.
+The V&A celebrates art and design with 3,000 years' worth of amazing artefacts from around the world.
+A real treasure trove of goodies, you never know what you'll discover next: furniture, paintings, sculpture, metalwork and textiles; the list goes on and on… Entry is free but special exhibitions require you to purchase tickets.